What is an electromyogram?

 - The patient is a child who needs sedation for the procedure.

-- Patients do not need to fast prior to this study.
+- Patients do not need to fast before this study.

 - Hygiene: Bathing is recommended to make sure that there are no oils, lotions, creams, or perfume on the skin.
 Please do not apply any of these items before the test.
 This will ensure the best results during the test.

-- Results are available to the ordering physician next business day.
+- Results are available to the ordering physician in three business days.